EFx Budget-Feasible Allocations with High Nash Welfare

-\textbf{Our Results.} We study the fair allocation of indivisible goods among agents with budget constraints and rather than restricting our attention to the maximum Nash welfare allocation, which does not guarantee EF1 or EFx, we instead guarantee EFx exactly (which has not been achieved in prior work on budget-feasible allocations) and follow the approach in \cite{CGH2019}.
-That is, we do not assume that all goods need to be allocated (which, in fact, may be infeasible in a setting with budgets) and instead provide efficiency guarantees by proving that our allocations approximate the Nash welfare optimal outcome, which is Pareto efficient.
+\textbf{Our Results.} We study the fair allocation of indivisible goods among agents with budget constraints and rather than restricting our attention to the maximum Nash welfare allocation, which does not guarantee EF1 or EFx, we instead guarantee EFx exactly and follow the approach of Caragiannis et al. \cite{CGH2019}.
+That is, we do not assume that all goods need to be allocated (which, in fact, may be infeasible in a setting with budgets) and instead provide efficiency guarantees by proving that our allocations approximate the Nash welfare optimal outcome, which is Pareto-efficient.
 In the presence of budget constraints, even achieving EF1 without sacrificing too much efficiency becomes a non-trivial problem, which is in contrast to the trivial ways in which EF1 can be achieved in the unrestricted additive valuations case (e.g., using a round-robin procedure).
-In fact, our first result shows that even for instances involving just three goods and two agents with equal budgets, simultaneously guaranteeing EF1 and Pareto-efficiency is infeasible.
+In fact, our first result shows that even for instances involving just three goods and two agents with equal budgets, simultaneously guaranteeing EF1 and Pareto efficiency is infeasible.
 We then complement this negative result with two positive results for instances involving an arbitrary number of goods and two or three agents of arbitrary budgets.

 In Section~\ref{sec:2agents-instance} we focus on instances involving two agents and provide a procedure that returns an EFx allocation with a $\sqrt{0.5}\approx 0.7$ approximation of the optimal Nash welfare.
 We then show this procedure is optimal in a strong sense: it achieves the best possible approximation that one can guarantee not just for EFx allocations, but even for the more permissive EF1 guarantee.
-This procedure starts from the budget-feasible allocation with the optimal Nash welfare and, if this is not EFx already, it gradually partitions the bundle of the ``envied'' agent into two sub-bundles, until an EFx allocation can be achieved by matching the two agents to two of the three bundles.
+This procedure starts from the budget-feasible allocation with the optimal Nash welfare and, if this is not EFx already, it partitions the bundle of the ``envied'' agent into two sub-bundles, so that an EFx allocation can be achieved by matching the two agents to two of the three bundles.